By Paul Trandahl,

-Parents need to know that kids will see a good deal of cartoonish violence (a man's arm is ripped off during an arm wrestling match, a hungry dwarf captures a rat and eats it, severed feet hang from the ceiling of an ogre's ship, etc.).
+Parents need to know that kids will see a good deal of cartoonish violence in Time Bandits (a man's arm is ripped off during an arm wrestling match, a hungry dwarf captures a rat and eats it, severed feet hang from the ceiling of an ogre's ship, etc.).
 Two characters are blown up at the end, but they aren't depicted as very nice people.
 Also there are scary creatures, and depictions of a supreme being and his nemesis that some will find objectionable.
 The bandits are pursued by the Supreme Being, i.e., God, who seems to have created the world in a slapdash manner.
 They also encounter the Evil Genius, or Devil.
 Throughout, the movie advocates reading and an appreciation for both the factual and mythological aspects of human history.
 Its dwarf protagonists also address themes of tolerance.

-What's the story?
+What's the Story?

-Young Kevin is fascinated by history, but his materialistic parents are too busy planning their dream kitchen to pay attention.
+In TIME BANDITS, young Kevin is fascinated by history, but his materialistic parents are too busy planning their dream kitchen to pay attention.
 When a group of bickering dwarves appears in Kevin's bedroom, he's in for the history lesson of his life.
 The dwarves are time bandits, former employees of the Supreme Being who have stolen his map of time and space and plan to loot history of its greatest treasures.
 Kevin joins them through a time hole, and is soon rubbing shoulders with such luminaries as Napoleon, Robin Hood (John Cleese), and Agamemnon (Sean Connery), as well as giants and ogres.
 The Evil Genius, the Supreme Being's nasty rival, lures the group into his Fortress of Ultimate Darkness and steals the map so he can destroy the world.
 Now the time bandits must recover the map and prevent armageddon.

 The film's look is and special effects are impressive and imaginative, but the plot and characters are somewhat inconsistent and the satire is frequently harsh.
 Older kids may find the black humor hilarious, but it's questionable viewing for the very young.
 Still, the film's virtues easily outweigh its flaws and it's a perfect movie for those who prefer their fantasy with a bit of bite.

-|Cast:||John Cleese, Sean Connery, Shelley Duvall
+- Cast: John Cleese, Sean Connery, Shelley Duvall